 The Bottom Line on the CamelBak H.A.W.G.
 NV Hydration Pack

 CamelBak makes a solid hydration pack, and the H.A.W.G.
 NV is no exception.
 Usable compartments for organizing your stuff and the versatile size make it a good option for riders looking for a pack to take with them on any length of ride.
 This pack weighs in at 2 lbs 9 oz including the reservoir, and measures 19″ H x 9″ W x 9″ D. The CamelBak H.A.W.G.
 NV is available in pirate black or volcano and retails for $150.00.
-For more information, please visit https://www.camelbak.com/
+For more information on the H.A.W.G.
+NV Hydration Pack and other CamelBak gear, please visit https://www.camelbak.com/